clocklimited/Job-Ads/FrontEndDevelopmentPlacement.md

 * [www.eddieizzard.com](http://www.eddieizzard.com)

 ## What we want
 An intelligent, innovative and resourceful student who wants to create powerful brand experiences with the latest technologies.
-Above all someone who is keen, highly motivated, creative and extremely passionate about digital design and development.

-This is a fantastic opportunity for a student to further their career and really make their mark in an established agency.

 ## The successful candidate will have:
 * Good knowledge of Semantic HTML5 and CSS3.